Dems to hold first-ever hearing on Medicare for All, as progressives fear 'deliberation theater' farce

 KAMALA HARRIS DISMISSES CONCERNS OVER MEDICARE FOR ALL: 'IT'S NOT ABOUT THE COST'

-Democrats, for their part, have invited economist Dean Baker, physician Farzon Nahvi, Be a Hero founder Ady Barkan, and others.
+Democrats, for their part, have invited several witnesses, including economist Dean Baker, physician Farzon Nahvi, Be a Hero founder Ady Barkan, who suffers from ALS.

-But a report by the Huffington Post noted that "Medicare for All advocates may actually be getting screwed," because several of the Democrats' witnesses don't actually support Medicare for All.
-Pelosi's office has countered that the Rules Committee had full discretion to select witnesses.
+But a report by the Huffington Post noted that "Medicare for All advocates may actually be getting screwed," because some of the Democrats' witnesses don't explicitly support Medicare for All.

 "How do you pay for that?"